chiragdesai2005/WeatherServicveCBA/Readme.txt

 Run the program

-open command prompt and go to <home directory> of this project Run 'start.bat' file from command prompt
+open command prompt and go to <home directory> of this project Run 'run.bat' file from command prompt

 Result verification
 Output file - weather_result_<day>_<month>_<year>